microsoft/coyote/docs/_learn/tools/tester-requirements.md

 tester for multiple purposes.
 For instance, it is thrown when an assertion fails in a monitor, or when a test iteration hits `max-steps`.
 In these cases, the test needs to fully unwind its stack.

-The following code will confuse the tester because the catch block will catch Coyote exception that the tester might throw when inside `RunTheTest` and then attempt to continue to the test, which the tester does not expect.
+The following code will confuse the tester because the catch block will catch Coyote exceptions that the tester might throw when inside `RunTheTest` and then attempt to continue to the test, which the tester does not expect.